bitcoin/bitcoin/README.md

 [Tags](https://github.com/dashpay/dash/tags) are created to indicate new official, stable release versions of Dash Core.

-The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).
+The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).

 Testing
 -------